-Wendy Rodgers, M.Ed, MPH is an educator, who in 2009, received a kidney transplant after a nine year wait on dialysis.
-Wendy has expanded her expertise into advocacy for increased awareness and better health policy for the renal community.
-Wendy has also served as a national spokesperson for lupus and currently resides in Southern California.
+Wendy Rodgers, M.Ed, MPH, is an educator with management experience.
+In 2009, she received a kidney transplant after a nine-year wait on dialysis. -She has expanded her expertise into advocacy for increased awareness and better health policies for the renal community.
+She has also served as a national spokesperson for lupus.
+She currently resides in Southern California.

-David B. Mount, MD, is a graduate of University of Toronto, completed his residency at Toronto General Hospital, and a nephrology fellowship at Brigham and Women’s Hospital.
-He is the Associate Chief and Clinical Chief in the Renal Division at Brigham and Women’s Hospital, Director of Dialysis Services at Brigham and Women’s Hospital, a member of the Renal Division at the VA Boston Healthcare System, and a faculty member at Harvard Medical School.
+David B. Mount, MD, completed a residency at Toronto General Hospital, and a nephrology fellowship at Brigham and Women’s Hospital, where he is Associate Chief and Clinical Chief in the Renal Division and Director of Dialysis Services.
+He is a member of the Renal Division at the VA Boston Healthcare System, and a Harvard Medical School faculty member.
 His research focuses on molecular physiology of renal urate transport.

-Beth Morlang, RD, LDN, FNKF is a Registered Dietitian and Licensed Dietitian Nutritionist who specializes in CKD and chronic disease Medical Nutrition Therapy.
+Beth Morlang, RD, LDN, FNKF, is a Registered Dietitian and Licensed Dietitian Nutritionist who specializes in CKD and chronic disease Medical Nutrition Therapy.
 She is the Lead RD at Central Florida Kidney Centers.
-She has been an Akebia speakers Bureau member since 2015, sharing scientific data supporting the use of Auryxia for control of serum phosphorus levels in adult patients with chronic kidney disease on dialysis.
+She has been an Akebia Speakers Bureau member since 2015, sharing scientific data supporting the use of Auryxia for control of serum phosphorus levels in adult patients with CKD on dialysis.

-Raffi Minasian, MD is a practicing nephrologist in the Los Angeles area with over 34 years of diverse experience.
-He serves as medical director for several facilities he has focus on managed care/ACO issues as they relate to the CKD/ESRD population as well as home dialysis modalities.
-Dr. Minasian is currently serving on the California Dialysis Council and Renal Support Network Board of Directors.
+Raffi Minasian, MD, is a practicing nephrologist in the Los Angeles area with over 34 years of diverse experience.
+He serves as medical director for several facilities and has focused on managed care/ACO issues as they relate to the CKD/ESRD population, as well as home dialysis modalities.
+He currently serves on the California Dialysis Council and Renal Support Network Board of Directors.

 Listen to Dr. Pahl’s KidneyTalk Podcast: Having a Baby on Dialysis

-Mary J. Godinich, MD is a nephrologist in Texas City, Texas and is affiliated with multiple hospitals in the area, including HCA Houston Healthcare Clear Lake and Houston Methodist Clear Lake Hospital.
-She received her medical degree from Texas Tech University at Lubbock and has been in practice for more than 20 years.
+Mary J. Godinich, MD, is a nephrologist in Texas City, TX.
+She is affiliated with multiple hospitals in the area, including HCA Houston Healthcare Clear Lake and the Houston Methodist Clear Lake Hospital.
+She received her medical degree from Texas Tech University at Lubbock, TX, and has been in practice for more than 20 years.

 Listen to Dr. Godinich’s KidneyTalk podcast: Pain Meds: How They Work and Safe Alternatives

-Wilson Du, aka the Renal Warrior is a Dialysis Patient and athlete.
-He is living proof that sometimes when looking for a hero you find one within yourself.
-In order to be listed for a kidney transplant, he had to lose a significant amount of weight.
-He chose life and began cycling and working out regularly and made his goal.
-Now he is listed and is in search of a living kidney donor.
-In 2018, Wilson from San Francisco to San Diego to help raise awareness for kidney disease and living donation.
-Wilson says, “My mission is to inspire people who are struggling to lead a healthy lifestyle: if I could do it while on dialysis, so can you.
-I looked chronic kidney disease in the face and kicked its butt.”
+Wilson Du, aka the Renal Warrior, is a Dialysis Patient and athlete.
+To be listed for a kidney transplant, he had to lose a significant amount of weight.
+He reached his goal, and is now listed, and is in search of a living kidney donor.
+In 2018, he traveled from San Francisco to San Diego to raise awareness for kidney disease and living donation.

 Listen to Wilson Du’s KidneyTalk Podcast: Renal Warrior: The Power is Within You

-Geoffrey Block, MD is the Associate Chief Medical Director and Senior Vice President of Clinical Research and Medical Affairs at U.S. Renal Care.
-Dr. Block served as Director of Clinical Research and Partner at Denver Nephrology.
-Over the last 20 years, Dr. Block has served as the principal or co-investigator for numerous clinical trials, and his work has been widely published.
-Since 2000, he has been a manuscript reviewer for the New England Journal of Medicine, Journal of the American Medical Association, Journal of the American Society of Nephrology and American Journal of Kidney Disease, among several other. journals.
+Geoffrey Block, MD, is Associate Chief Medical Director and Senior Vice President of Clinical Research and Medical Affairs at U.S. Renal Care.
+He served as Director of Clinical Research and Partner at Denver Nephrology.
+He has served for 20 years as the principal or co-investigator for numerous clinical trials, and is widely published.
+Since 2000, he has been a manuscript reviewer for the New England Journal of Medicine, Journal of the American Medical Association, Journal of the American Society of Nephrology and American Journal of Kidney Disease, among others.

-Gail Dewald is a senior level Clinician with expertise in Renal/Kidney Disease, Hemodialysis, Peritoneal Dialysis, Pediatric dialysis, Dialysis Clinic Administration, Regulatory Compliance, Quality Management.
+Gail Dewald, BS, RN, CNN, is a senior level Clinician with expertise in Renal/Kidney Disease, Hemodialysis, Peritoneal Dialysis, Pediatric dialysis, Dialysis Clinic Administration, Regulatory Compliance, and Quality Management.
 She specializes in assisting dialysis facilities in identifying compliance issues with CMS regulations (and ESRD Network goals) through clinic audits and surveillance.
-She is on the ESRD Network 14 Board of Directors and is a member of the National Quality Forum.
+She serves on the ESRD Network 14 Board of Directors and is a member of the National Quality Forum.

 Listen to Gail Dewald’s KidneyTalk podcast: Nephrology Nurses: The Lifeline of Kidney Care

-Candee started dialysis when she was 32 and her kids were young and has been on for 13 years with her current treatment option being peritoneal dialysis.
-She lives in what state with her husband Nathan, and has three adult boys, Brandon, Keithen, and Aareon.
-She has a small homebased baking business, that keeps her busy along with the new grandbaby.
+Candria started dialysis when she was 32 when her kids were young.
+She has received treatment for 13 years, with her current option being peritoneal dialysis.
+She lives in St. Louis Area with her husband, Nathan, and has three adult sons, Brandon, Keithen, and Aareon.
+With more than 10 years of retail management experience, she now operates a small home-based baking business which keeps her busy along with her new grandbaby.

 Rafeal Villicana, MD is the Medical Director, Transplant Nephrology at Loma Linda University Health.
 He is a Transplant Nephrologist who earned his medical degree from Michigan State University.
 He completed his internal medicine residency at Mayo Clinic Rochester.
 He subsequently completed Nephrology and Transplant Nephrology fellowships from UCSF.
 He then spent nearly a decade on staff at Cedars Sinai Medical Center.
 His interests include kidney and pancreas transplantation, living kidney donation and ABO /HLA incompatible kidney transplantation.
 He is fluent in Spanish.
 He is an associate professor of Medicine at Loma Linda University.

-Trent has had a kidney and heart transplant.
-He was a RSN Renal Teen Prom attendee for many years.
-He is a Toy Collector/Ambassador & Spokesperson at Grants Wishes.
-Trent lives in Scottsdale, AZ .
+Trent Sullivan has had both a kidney and a heart transplant.
+He attended the RSN Renal Teen Prom for many years and was a Co-Emcee at the 21st annual prom.
+Trent lives in Scottsdale, AZ, where he is a Toy Collector/Ambassador and Spokesperson at Grants Wishes, an organization.

-Valen Keefer has had two kidney transplants for over 16 years and liver transplant over one year.
-She is an avid public speaker, author, and blogger.
-Her triumphs and challenges of growing up with kidney disease taught her what is important in life and led to a path of educating and giving hope to others in the kidney and organ donation communities.
-Valen lives in Auburn, California.
+Valen Keefer has lived for over 16 years with two kidney transplants.
+She alsohada liver transplant over a year ago.
+Her triumphs and challenges of growing up with kidney disease has taught her what is important in life;it led her on a path of educating and giving hope to others in the kidney and organ donation communities.
+Valen lives in Auburn, CA, where she is an avid public speaker, author, and blogger.

 Listen to George’s KidneyTalk Podcasts: